 How Long Does A CPR Certificate Valid?

-Regular renewal of first aid and CPR certification is crucial to ensure that you stay updated with the latest techniques and guidelines.
-Both the American Red Cross and the American Heart Association require CPR certificates to be renewed every two years, with a refresher course needed to maintain valid certification.
+It is imperative to renew regular certification on first aid and CPR to make sure that you are always informed about the latest methods and approach.
+The American Red Cross and the American Heart Association renewal certification occur every two years with refresher course necessary in order to retain certification.

 Conclusion